-The three secondary endpoints were tested in a prespecified order to address alpha adjustment for multiple testing.
-Procedure time was evaluated first using a two-sample t-test for superiority.
+The 3 secondary end points were tested in a prespecified order to address alpha adjustment for multiple testing.
+Procedure time was evaluated first using a 2-sample t test for superiority.
 Acute efficacy was evaluated next.
-The Farrington-Manning method was used to test the one-sided hypotheses of non-inferiority in differences between the two groups with an absolute non-inferiority margin of 10%.
-The last secondary endpoint evaluated was the 30-day Primary Adverse Event rate.
-The Farrington-Manning method was used to test the one-sided hypothesis of non-inferiority in the differences between groups with a non-inferiority margin of 10%.
-For this endpoint, the rate in the historical control was adjusted based on the elimination of two events.
-PV stenosis was eliminated because there were no reports of PV stenosis in the HL study and cardioversion was eliminated as it is no longer typically considered a complication of AF ablation.
+The Farrington-Manning method was used to test the one-sided hypotheses of noninferiority in differences between the 2 groups with an absolute noninferiority margin of 10%.
+The last secondary end point evaluated was the 30-day primary adverse event rate.
+The Farrington-Manning method was used to test the one-sided hypothesis of noninferiority in the differences between groups with a noninferiority margin of 10%.
+For this end point, the rate in the historical control was adjusted based on the elimination of 2 events.
+PV stenosis was eliminated because there were no reports of PV stenosis in the HeartLight study, and cardioversion was eliminated as it is no longer typically considered a complication of AF ablation.

-Descriptive statistics were used to summarize all data relevant to the Study.
-Continuous variables are presented as means and standard deviations with 95% confidence intervals, as well as medians and ranges.
-For categorical variables, relative frequencies are provided and include 95% confidence intervals for study endpoints.
-Statistical comparisons were performed using two-sided significance tests and 95% confidence intervals for the differences between groups.
-Statistical comparisons were performed using two-sided significance tests.
-The analyses were conducted using SAS® version 9.4 (SAS Institute, Inc., Cary, North Carolina).
+Descriptive statistics were used to summarize all data relevant to the study.
+Continuous variables are presented as means and SDs with 95% CIs, as well as medians and ranges.
+For categorical variables, relative frequencies are provided and include 95% CIs for study end points.
+Statistical comparisons were performed using 2-sided significance tests and 95% CIs for the differences between groups.
+Statistical comparisons were performed using 2-sided significance tests.
+The analyses were conducted using SAS version 9.4 (SAS Institute, Inc, Cary, NC).